Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Summary of the Labor and Management Charter

-• The Company and the union shall understand each other’s position and make decisions through negotiations and discussions based on respect for human life and dignity.
+• The Company and the labor union shall understand each other’s position and make decisions through negotiations and discussions based on respect for human dignity.

-• The Company and the union shall eliminate excessive control and respect the humanity of employees.
-Employees shall of their own free will contribute to the Company’s business through their efforts to enhance productivity.
+• The Company and the labor union shall eliminate excessive control and respect the humanity of employees.
+Employees shall, at their own volition, contribute to the Company’s business through their efforts to enhance productivity.

 • The Company shall treat employees in a fair and appropriate manner with the aim of making the maximum use of the capabilities of each employee.

 Daicel considers its employees to be important stakeholders.
 Accordingly, it has established the Labor and Management Charter, which has been signed by representatives of the labor unions and management.
 Both parties respect each other’s standpoints and discuss issues in good faith in order to best develop the Company’s business.
 Through these efforts, we are maintaining and reinforcing a healthy relationship between labor and management.
 In addition, labor and management committees are set up at each workplace.
-The Daicel Group undertakes a variety of measures covering a wide range of areas.
-This includes discussions between labor and management regarding such issues as working conditions, productivity improvement, personnel systems, working hours, and health management.
+The Daicel Group undertakes various measures covering a wide range of areas.
+These include discussions between labor and management regarding such issues as working conditions, productivity improvement, personnel systems, working hours, and health management.

 Major Labor-Management Committees